**This post contains affiliate links and I will be compensated if you make a purchase after clicking through my links.

 Additionally, jerky is compatible with many special diets like keto and gluten-free.
 It’s low in saturated fats, calories, and carbohydrates.
 It makes the perfect snack for kids, campers, hikers, disaster preppers, and travelers.
 It’s also a great tactical snack for those in the field.

 Making your own jerky is a common-sense way to preserve excess meat and greatly extend its shelf-life.
-The practice of making jerky is fun, economic, and practical, but it is also very old.
+The practice of making jerky is fun, economical, and practical, but it is also very old.

 Some Important Dehydrator Features for Making Jerky

 There are several things you’ll want to keep in mind when purchasing your dehydrator.
 First off, there’s

 Most electric dehydrators are very affordable.
 These kitchen appliances can last many years or even a lifetime if taken care of.

 You’ll probably want to get a dehydrator that has an adjustable temperature dial.
 Different meats may dry at slightly different temperatures.
 Also, different types of meats have different moisture content.
 Hence, some meats will naturally take longer than others to dry.

 Another nice to have feature is a timer.
 With a timer, you can set it and forget it.
 If your model doesn’t have a timer, you’ll want to use an alarm clock so you don’t accidentally overdry your meat.